⚡ DELIVERY IN EUROPE AT €4.90 ⚡ FREE FROM €39 ⚡

 An immediate success in Japan and abroad

-Upon its publication, The Great Wave is experiencing great success in Japan.
-Hokusai, then in his sixties, takes advantage of the popularity of ukiyo-e prints to spread his works to a diverse audience.
-However, it is especially during the opening of Japan to international trade, starting in the 1850s, that his work gains worldwide fame.
+Upon its publication, The Great Wave enjoys great success in Japan.
+Hokusai, then in his sixties, takes advantage of the popularity of ukiyo-e prints to distribute his works to a diverse audience.
+But it is especially during Japan's opening to international trade, starting in the 1850s, that the work gains worldwide fame.

-In France, artists like Monet and Van Gogh discover with fascination ukiyo-e and draw inspiration from it in their own creations.
-Japonisme, a movement that influences 19th-century European art, popularizes Japanese motifs and contributes to the spread of The Great Wave in Western artistic circles.
+In France, artists like Monet and Van Gogh discover ukiyo-e with fascination and draw inspiration from it in their own creations.
+Japonism, a movement that influences 19th-century European art, popularizes Japanese motifs and contributes to the spread of The Great Wave in Western artistic circles.

-A timeless symbol of the strength of nature
+A timeless symbol of the power of nature

 One of the key factors in the longevity of this work is its universal message.
-The colossal wave that threatens the boats is often interpreted as an allegory of the power of nature against humanity.
-This metaphor still resonates today, particularly in the context of climate change and natural disasters.
+The colossal wave threatening the boats is often interpreted as an allegory of the power of nature against humanity.
+This metaphor still resonates today, especially in the context of climate change and natural disasters.

 References in music and cinema